staterconsulting/abs-alexa/README.md

 ## Background:
 - Alexa requires any audio track to be publicly accessible and does not support passing cookies or authorization headers.
-- Audiobookshelf currently does not support publicly accessible URLs, with one exception:
+- Audiobookshelf supports publicly accessible URLs (share API), but this requires passing a cookie.
+RSS feeds are a workaround.
   - **RSS Feeds:** This function allows user to create a publicly accessible URL without a cookie or header needed.
 - **ABS-Alexa** uses this as a workaround by creating an RSS feed when a user requests to listen to a book.
   - Until Audiobookshelf provides another method for creating publicly accessible URLs, I believe this workaround is the best option.